GoPro stock crashes more than 10% after failing to meet Wall Street’s expectations

 GoPro’s stock is currently trading down more than 10% on the day.
 The stock had previous saw modest gains in the early days of 2017 and had climbed 23% in January alone.

 There is some bright spots for GoPro.
 The company notes that the previous quarter generated the second most revenue in the company’s history and the new Hero5 Black was the best selling digital imaging device in units and dollars.
+And just yesterday, the company relaunched the Karma drone that was previously pulled from the market.

 The company’s brand continues to grow, too.
 GoPro notes that its Instagram following was up 53% year-over-year.
 That was fueled by a 245% increase in followers from outside the United States.
 Likewise, GoPro increased its social media views by 40%, netting 238 million views.
 YouTube alone saw an increase in views of 86% over 2015.